 – how to identify the signs of slavery and human trafficking;

-The Modern Slavery Statement was approved on 3 October 2019 by the organisation’s board of directors, who review and update it annually.
+This statement was approved on 29th July 2021 by the organisation’s board of directors, who review and update it annually.

 ALL BCP Group employees are expected to carry out business activities in accordance with this EHS Policy and act responsibly.

 Balton CP (BCP) is committed to the safety and well being of its staff, customers, contractors, and all stakeholders.
 This policy outlines the steps to be taken to prepare for and respond to an emergency affecting BCP and its operations.

 These requirements are met through the implementation of Major Incident and/or Business Continuity plans, which will enable BCP to respond effectively in an emergency situation.
 BCP will swiftly and effectively respond to emergency situations with the foremost goals of preserving life, protecting the organization’s property and restoring day to day operations as quickly as possible.